Friday 12 November 1999

-Highlights: America’s Cup yachts, Ferry ride, Sky Tower, Auckland Museum.
+Highlights: America’s Cup yachts, Ferry ride, Looking 50 floors straight down from a Sky Tower glass floor, Auckland Museum.

-First full day of the trip.
-What a hot night!
-Could barely sleep because my sleeping bag generates so much warmth.
+First full day of the trip after a unexpected very hot night!
+I could barely sleep because my sleeping bag generates so much warmth.
 USA and UK winter weather later in the trip should mean this isn’t a problem, New Zealand however in summer is a little different.

 I was the first up at about 8.30 am to find that it is bloody raining.
 Hostel’s facilities are first rate, warm shower and I was able to buy some strawberries for breakfast.